John Graham Kerr: Camouflage

 Kerr made early contributions to ship camouflage in the First World War.
-He wrote to First Sea Lord Winston Churchill on 24 September 1914, advocating camouflage by disruptive coloration — breaking up outlines with patches of strongly contrasting tone — and countershading — shading guns into invisibility with lighter paint below, darker paint above.
+He wrote to First Lord of the Admiralty Winston Churchill on 24 September 1914, advocating camouflage by disruptive coloration — breaking up outlines with patches of strongly contrasting tone — and countershading — shading guns into invisibility with lighter paint below, darker paint above.
 Kerr openly supported the controversial camouflage claims of American artist Abbott Handerson Thayer.
 Kerr's aim was to make ships difficult to spot and fool range finders by disrupting their outlines, or in his own words "to destroy completely the continuity of outlines by splashes of white", to make ships harder to hit with gunfire at long range.
 Kerr's principle was applied to ships in various ways, but Kerr found it difficult to promote or control the use of his camouflage ideas, and they fell out of favour after Churchill's departure from the Admiralty.
 The Royal Navy reverted to plain grey.
 A rival proposal for disruptive camouflage emerged in 1917 from the marine artist Norman Wilkinson.
 Wilkinson, unlike Kerr, had little difficulty fitting in with the naval establishment, and was put in charge of a large-scale program of painting ships in disruptive patterns that became known as "Dazzle camouflage".
 After the war, Kerr engaged in an unsuccessful legal dispute over the credit for creating dazzle camouflage.
 Wilkinson successfully promoted the false idea that Kerr's camouflage sought invisibility rather than image disruption.

 Kerr again influenced British camouflage in the Second World War, this time through his pupil Hugh B. Cott.